lynshearer/unit2_project/README.md

 **Fig.9** shows the room and school temperature and humidity average data smoothed, with a polynomial best fit which extends 12 hours over the data collected for prediction with the calculated function of polynomial best fit displayed.

+After experimenting on different exponents of best fit polynomial functions.
+The higher the exponent is, although it fits the graph better, in the predictions the shape of the end gets way too steep.
+Thus, after experimenting, we discovered that the **cubic polynomial** best fit works the best.

 ### Max, min, mean, medium & standard deviation
 This program aims to plot the maximum, minimum, medium values of the plotted mean values of data, and indicate the values with lines horizontal to the x-axis.
 The program also plots error bars to illustrate the dtandard deviation.
 Please refer to the code and graph plotted below.